Retirement Income Planning

 2435 N. Central Expressway., Suite 1508, Richardson, TX 75080

 Look forward to seeing you and hearing your story.
 Our Story.
 My parents worked hard, and saved their money.
 Being gracious loving parents, they taught us to do the same.
 We learned to invest from a neighbor, Mr. Conley.
 Luckily started investing when I was working at Shoprite Supermarket in Hasbrouck Heights, New Jersey.
 Wow, went to college, that was an adventure, (Newark College of Engineering, then Fairleigh Dickinson University, and TCU).
 Paid for several years of college from those investments then won a scholarship for my final year at TCU.
 Wrote novels, climbed mountains, worked and worked.
 Returned to school attending, the University of Texas at Arlington, and earned my second degree and became a CPA.
 Had a talent for long range planning in industry, then public practice as a CPA specializing in individual taxation.
 Then moved on to comprehensive Financial Planning.
 Loved it and still do.

-Give us a call, let's hear your story and begin to understand what you and your family would like to have happen with your future.
+Let's hear your story and begin to understand what you and your family would like to have happen with your future.
 If you are ready to talk, call us.
-If not use the site, and if you would sign up for the newsletter and stay in the loop.
+If not use the site, and if you would, sign up for the newsletter and stay in the loop.
 Give us a call, the sooner you do, the sooner we can help you define, and pursue your dreams in life.
 Again, we want to learn about you.
 Call us and ask for a copy of "The 7 Biggest Mistakes Boomers Make With Their Money."

 This Firm is not a CPA firm.